8an3/mynotesrepo/00001_PRIORITIES_todo.md

 # PRIORITIES

-- [x] left off at quote, options and overview fixing, fixed main dropdown menu in calc, and was also working on new email client
-- [x] IMAGES - for image uploads either
-- [x] IMAGES - convert to data uri to store and convert back on load like in /portal/admin/dashboard
-- [x] IMAGES - store as blob, started in /portal/api/image/create
 - [ ] EMAIL - for email use email sidebar from shadcn sidebars now in /components/emails/ui
-- [x] dealers dialog
-- [x] clients dialog
-- [x] client site dialog
-- [x] data scraper
-- [x] ie dialog
-- [x] reports dialog
 - [ ] stock data dialog
-- [x] users dialog
-- [x] what about viewing completed csis
 - [ ] how do csis go to customers
-- [x] need to redo scrapers
-- [x] look at the whole process of changing a deal, from the manager to the unit file
 - [ ] when making free for all users, have a way for sales managers to join and see their teams stats, when sales people sign up they will have to assign themselves a dealer
 - [ ] show sales funnel percentages appts to quotes to sales converted
 - [ ] for client site we need to filter out current my units that are displayed by the current year